merenlab/merenlab.org/data/DOM-molecular-composition/index.md

 layout: page
 title: A reproducible workflow for Füssel et al. 2025
 modified: 2025-07-03
-excerpt: "A bioinformatics workflow for genomically guided compound prediction in Roseobacter co-culture experiments"
+excerpt: "A bioinformatics workflow for genomically guided compound prediction in cultures and co-cultures"
 comments: true
 authors: [sam]
 redirect_from: